What causes facet disease?

 Factors that contribute to facet disease

 The facet joints link adjacent vertebrae and help them to articulate.
-The joints are covered in cartilage and are lubricated by small sacs of synovial fluid.
+The joints are covered in cartilage and are lubricated by joint fluid.
 The cartilage ensures that these joints can hinge freely without the friction of bone rubbing against bone.
 The gradual loss of water and the breakdown of collagen fibers are both part of the natural aging process, but a variety of factors can accelerate the deterioration of the cartilage, including:

 - Traumatic injury